 And although I’ve told him many times to not buy me flowers anymore (the simplest bouquet costs almost as much as a pack of diapers or a box of formula), I realized that it still made my heart flutter the same way it did 3 years ago, when he was sending me flowers from half-way across the world.

 The flowers have already dried, but this small card that came with it remains tucked in a place where I could always see:

 Dear Riz, Thank you for loving me for the past two years, and the time before that, and the time after today.
 I love you then, I will love you always.
 Bud.

 I didn’t write him a card.
 Unlike him, I couldn’t put it all eloquently in one sentence, how thankful I am that he chose me, love me.

 After our anniversary dinner the night before, we spent the rest of our anniversary at home, no time and budget for an out-of-town getaway like last year, but mostly unable to celebrate too far from the girls.
 Still a beautiful day, nonetheless.

-The fascination never ends
+The fondness never ends

 Last Sunday we went out to buy diapers.
 He left me in the supermarket to pay for the diapers while he crossed the street to buy us some take-out food.
 I waited for him to return, and as I watched him cross the street, under the rain, holding an umbrella with one hand and a brown paper bag with the other, I held my breath for a moment and my heart leaped in its cage.